Gyeeta/gyeeta.github.io/docs/installation/install_options.md

 This will install all Server components (One Postgres DB, One Shyama, one Madhava, Node Webserver) and Alert Agent on a single host using a single command.
 Users will then need to install additional Partha Agents on all hosts which need to be monitored.

+If using the TLDR Quick Install, users can skip all subsequent sections pertaining to Installation of Gyeeta Server components and
+Alert Agent.

 ## Recommended Install Sequence {#install-sequence}